Year Joined MKLM: 2014

 Country: El Salvador

-Juan has this to say, “For me, being a Maryknoll Lay missioner is to have my heart open, to be transformed by the community I live and work with, which continuously transform me into a more compassionate person.
-By doing this the people around me and those I have the privilege to work with are inspired to search and follow their own personal journey.”
+Juan reflects, “For me, being a Maryknoll Lay Missioner is to have my heart open, to be transformed by the community I live and work with, which continuously transforms me into a more compassionate person.
+By doing this, the people around me and those I have the privilege to work with are inspired to search and follow their own personal journey.”

 Juan is from Manizales, Colombia.
 When he was a teenager, his family migrated to the USA.
 Juan recently lived in Toms River, NJ.
 He has a Bachelor of Science in Industrial Engineering from New Jersey Institute of Technology, Newark, and worked as a manufacturing engineer and car mechanic.
 Juan did several summer service trips to the Dominican Republic.
 As part of his mission discernment, Juan made an eight-month motorcycle pilgrimage of the Americas.

 He shares about his motorcycle pilgrimage, “I have been blessed by meeting people with great hearts, each of them leaving a footprint on mine.
 Experiencing first-hand these different cultures and traditions has broadened my sense of spirituality, religion, and belonging.
 It has helped me be more open to different cultures and become more multi-cultural.
 At the same time it has strengthened even further my will to spend my life serving others.”